Category Archives: Advising

 Charlie Munger was a complexity thinker

 I’ve read a lot about Charlie and his work.
 Peter Bevelin’s book Seeking Wisdom: From Darwin to Munger is in my top ten.
 I’ve a signed copy of his Almanack (I figured he’d respect me for that, as I suspect it will make a good financial as well as phenomenal personal investment).
 His reading list has strongly influenced my own.
-I’ve written articles that explore his wisdom, as it relates to mental models.
+I’ve written articles that explore his wisdom and mental models.

 Charlie Munger has had a big influence on me.
 But despite everything that I’ve learnt, it wasn’t until Cedric Chin emailed me with a speech by him from 2003 – Academic Economics: Strengths and Faults After Considering Interdisciplinary Needs – that I finally grokked that Charlie and I share a similar worldview around a central concept: